A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Experiments

 \section{Experiments}

 In this section, we first state the details of the synthetic distorted image dataset and the training process of our learning model.
-Subsequently, we analyse the learning representation for distortion estimation.
-To demonstrate the effectiveness of each module in our framework, we conduct an ablation study to show the different performance.
-At last, the experimental results of our approach compared with the state-of-the-art methods are exhibited, in both quantitative measurement and visual qualitative appearance.
+Subsequently, we analyze the learning representation for distortion estimation.
+To demonstrate the effectiveness of each module in our framework, we conduct an ablation study to show the different performances.
+Additionally, the experimental results of our approach compared with the state-of-the-art methods are exhibited, in both quantitative measurement and visual qualitative appearance.
+Finally, we discuss two main limitations of our approach and present the possible solutions for future work.